gaddesunny7/Analyzing-Data-With-Azure-Databricks/README.md

-# Analyzing Yelp Data With Azure Databricks
+# Analyzing Yelp Dataset With Azure Databricks

-Simple overview of use/purpose.
+In this Databricks Azure project, you will use Spark & Parquet file formats to analyse the Yelp reviews dataset.
+As part of this you will deploy Azure data factory, data pipelines and visualise the analysis.

 ## Description